Local SEO rarely fails because nothing was done.

 Why This Hurts Local SEO

 Many businesses stop after verifying their Google Business Profile and filling in basic details.
-Google does not reward completion — it rewards ongoing reliability.

 How to Fix It